-This document includes necessary information and guidance for organisations applying for a grant under the Organics Market Development program Stream Two: Market Development.
+This document includes necessary information and guidance for organisations applying for a grant under the Organics Market Development program Stream One: Product Quality.

-Organisations are invited to submit an application using the Waste Less Recycle More Stream Two: Market Development Grant Application Form, which includes 3 parts - Part A: Application Form; Part B: Project Plan; and Part C: Project Budget.
+Organisations are invited to submit applications using the Waste Less Recycle More Stream One: Product Quality Grant Application Form, which includes 3 parts - Part A: Application Form; Part B: Project Plan; and Part C: Project Budget.
 Applicants should use these guidelines to ensure their application is complete, eligible and meets all requirements to enable it to be considered.